 To stay ahead of price inflation, many OEMs opt to lock in today’s cost by making a bulk purchase of critical inventory upfront.
 Utilizing our solution for bulk purchases has also been proven to equip customers with the leverage required to negotiate significant discounts.

-ASICs, in addition to the IP protection they offer, are the least expensive way to store inventory.
+ASICs, in addition to the IP protection they offer, are the least expensive way to own inventory.
 Many OEMs, however, lack the proper infrastructure to properly bank moisture-sensitive ASICs in die and wafer form.
-Located in our vault, which features industry-leading fire and ESD protection, EDX’s desiccant EDC SmartDry ™ cabinets intelligently maintain a relative humidity of 0.5%, making them ideal for long-term die and wafer banking.
+Located in our vault, which features industry-leading fire and ESD protection, EDX’s desiccant EDC SmartDry ™ cabinets intelligently maintain a relative humidity as low as of 0.5%, making them ideal for long-term die and wafer banking.